sculptor/sculptor.github.io/documentation/hello-world-tutorial.md

 In this first part we will setup the project structure for Maven and eclipse.

-1. Use the following command (**one line**) to create a new project with [Maven POM](http://maven.apache.org/guides/introduction/introduction-to-the-pom.html) and file structure.
+1. Use the following command (**one line** - indicated by the trailing `\`) to create a new project with [Maven POM](http://maven.apache.org/guides/introduction/introduction-to-the-pom.html) and file structure.
 You can change the groupId and artifactId if you like.

    ~~~
    mvn archetype:generate -DarchetypeGroupId=org.sculptor \